Skip to content

 Patching

 Patching is the process of altering the code of Webpack modules.
-Each module is minified, which means that its source has no whitespace and variable names are often short.
-Patching allows extensions to find and replace snippets of minified code.
+It allows extensions to find and replace snippets of minified code.
+You can use patches to change behavior in existing Webpack modules.

 To create a patch, export them from your extension’s web entrypoint: